mim1q/MineCells/changelogs/minecells_1.4.1.md

 - **Vine Rune**, **Runic Vine Plant**, **Runic Vine** and **Runic Vine Stone** Runic Vine Plants can be activated with the Vine Rune.
 They then place climbable Runic Vines that break through any Runic Vine Stones above.
+- Barrels and crates now drop themselves instead of ingots and nuggets.
+- Alchemy Equipment drops itself when using silk touch
 - Tweaked the models and colors of the custom Torches and Prison Stone variants

 ## Advancements